ShamSZ/wdi-project-two/README.md

 ![Wireframes](/readme-images/wireframes.png)
 ### Functionality
 #### Average Ratings
-This piece of code is responsible for the virtual average rating calculation.
-It does that by summing all the review ratings and then dividing it by the number of reviews:
+To gauge each restaurants rating, I needed to calculate and display the average rating.
+Each review would be saved in an array within the restaurant object.
+It was better to use the existing data from the model instance rather than saving it as a separate property, so I used a virtual to calculate this each time that restaurant was called.
+The below code does that by summing all the review ratings and then dividing it by the number of reviews.

-From `/models/restaurant.js`.
+From `/models/restaurant.js`:
 ``` JavaScript
 restaurantSchema.virtual('averageRating')
 .get(function() {